Topological Quantum Computation on Supersymmetric Spin Chains: Entangled ground states

 \section{Entangled ground states}

 In Section \ref{sec:SUSYzeromodes} we have counted the number of product zero modes of our Nicolai-like supersymmetric spin chain with the choice of supercharges \eqref{eq:localq1}.
 For completeness, we report here also the counting of the entangled ground states.
+Before counting them we look at their structure.
+This can be contrasted with that of the product zero modes which are made of sequences of $f$'s and $b$'s such that three consecutive $f$'s or $b$'s do not appear.
+The entangled states are superpositions of sequences containing at least one set of three consecutive $f$'s or three consecutive $b$'s.
+For example when $N=4$, the supercharge in (\ref{eq:Q1}) and its conjugate annihilate the states,